SMART Productivity & Design.

 Our team of specialist consultants have expertise in: Design Process Improvement, Product Research, Competitor Analysis, Conceptual Design, Engineering Design, Rapid Prototyping, CE Marking, Six Sigma, Lean Manufacturing, 5S, Value Stream Mapping, Process Improvement, Waste Reduction and Industry 4.0.

 SMART Productivity & Design has supported a vast number of Welsh SMEs across a broad range of sectors.
-In order to qualify for such Welsh Government funding and associated Welsh Government business grants, the organisation must be located within Wales and should employ 10+ members of the staff.
+In order to qualify for such Welsh Government funding and associated Welsh Government business grants, the organisation must be located within Wales and ideally employ 10+ members of the staff.

 Case Studies.